ibm-cloud-docs/cloud-functions-cli-plugin/functions-cli.md

 **Command options**
 <dl>
 <dt>/`NAMESPACE`</dt>
-<dd>A namespace, beginning with /.
+<dd>A namespace name or ID.
 Poll activations for a namespace, an action, or a space.
 This value is optional.
 If a namespace or action is not specified, the space is polled.</dd>

 <dt>`ACTION_NAME`</dt>
-<dd>Poll activations for a namespace, an action, or a space.
+<dd>An action name.
+Poll activations for a namespace, an action, or a space.
 This value is optional.
 If a namespace or action is not specified, the space is polled.</dd>

 <dt>`--exit` `SECONDS`, `-e` `SECONDS`</dt>
 <dd>Poll activations for a specified number of seconds and then exit.
 This flag is optional.</dd>